 We are a multidisciplinary group of professionals with backgrounds ranging from medicine to information technology.
 Some of us have worked internationally and, while many of us have worked in academia, still others have many years of private sector experience.
 With these diverse skill sets and professional experiences, KFL&A Public Health Informatics is able to effectively collect, analyze, and translate data into actionable insight and knowledge to support disease surveillance in the region and across Ontario.

-Jane graduated from Western University with a Master’s degree in Library and Information Science and works as the Shared Library Services Partnership (SLSP) librarian.
-She is responsible for delivering service to four client health units in Eastern Ontario: Hastings and Prince Edward Public Health, Leeds, Grenville and Lanark District Health Unit, Ottawa Public Health, and Eastern Ontario Health Unit.
+J Beehler graduated from Western University with a Master’s degree in Library and Information Science and works as the Shared Library Services Partnership (SLSP) librarian.
+They are responsible for delivering service to four client health units in Eastern Ontario: Hastings and Prince Edward Public Health, Leeds, Grenville and Lanark District Health Unit, Ottawa Public Health, and Eastern Ontario Health Unit.
 Library services include equitable access to health research, online databases and comprehensive literature searching.
-Jane also develops and delivers in-person and online workshops and facilitates team research projects – individually and on a provincial scale.
-Jane works in close collaboration with four other library ‘hubs’ in the province to collaborate, track statistics, and produce standardized tools.
-Outside of work Jane enjoys participating in sports, photography and home renovations.
-She hopes to take on dirt biking in the coming year.
+They also develop and deliver in-person and online workshops and facilitate team research projects – individually and on a provincial scale.
+J Beehler works in close collaboration with four other library ‘hubs’ in the province to collaborate, track statistics, and produce standardized tools.

 Mark Bright — System Administrator